brendeni1/LSPDFR-Checker-V2/README.md

 This is the less scuffed, scuffed version of [LSPDFR Update Checker v1](https://github.com/DarkVypr/LSPDFR-Update-Checker)!
 I've mostly changed the structure of the code -- bare with me as i'm still learning lol.

+## TLDR:
+v2 works on the same principles as v1; following the same usage process will net you the expected outcomes.
+Not a crazy amount has changed in terms of end-user expierience/setup & use.

 # Setting It Up

 This program is relatively easy to set up.
 I personally just use it inside of VS code.
 If you don't know what VSC is/how to use it, that is on you to figure out.
 Once you have it opened in VS code, you can use the terminal to install these: `pip install requests packaging termcolor`.